Motiva-AI/clj-sqs-extended/README.md

 sqs-utils.core> (doc send-message)
 -------------------------
 sqs-utils.core/send-message
-[aws-creds queue-url payload]
+[aws-creds queue-url message]
   Send a message to a standard queue.
-=> nil (Paul: could we return the message ID? or whatever ID that the library returns for the message?) sqs-utils.core> (doc send-fifo-message)
+=> Message ID as String

+sqs-utils.core> (doc send-fifo-message)
 -------------------------
 sqs-utils.core/send-fifo-message
+[aws-creds queue-url message {message-group-id :message-group-id,
+                              deduplication-id :deduplication-id,
+                              :as options}]
-[aws-creds queue-url payload {message-group-id :message-group-id, deduplication-id :deduplication-id, :as options}] Send a message to a FIFO queue.
+  Send a message to a FIFO queue.

   Argments:
   message-group-id - a tag that specifies the group that this message belongs to.
-Messages belonging to the same group are guaranteed FIFO
+Messages belonging to the same group are guaranteed FIFO.

   Options:
   deduplication-id -  token used for deduplication of sent messages